ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * Added figure with message flow for Non-sequential Workflow.

 * Improved notation and details in examples of message exchanges.

+* Aligned the "c5u" confirmation method with draft-ietf-cose-cbor-encoded-cert-20.

+* Fixes to the confirmation methods "x5u, "kcwt, and "kccs".

 * Added references to IANA registries.